-Jerry also led the Firm's efforts on behalf of a death row inmate that ended in the death penalty being vacated and a new sentencing hearing being awarded.
-He has represented clients in a variety of criminal matters, including public corruption, ERISA fraud, mail fraud, wire fraud, agencies before the federal courts in Pennsylvania, money laundering and conspiracies to defraud government Nebraska, North Carolina, and New York.
+Jerry also led the firm's efforts on behalf of a death row inmate that ended in the death penalty being vacated and a new sentencing hearing being awarded.
+He has represented clients in a variety of criminal matters, including public corruption, ERISA fraud, mail fraud, wire fraud, money laundering, and conspiracies to defraud the government before the federal courts in Pennsylvania, Nebraska, North Carolina, and New York.

 In his civil practice, Jerry has also represented clients in a broad spectrum of matters, including defending corporations against hostile takeovers, representing companies in business torts and unfair competition cases, and in intellectual property litigation, principally in the entertainment area.
 He also obtained a multimillion dollar settlement on behalf of a public figure plaintiff in a defamation case.
 Aside from corporate clients, Jerry has represented individuals in various civil settings, including Mr. Dick Morris, the former adviser to President Clinton.

 - 1990 Allegheny County Bar Association Pro Bono Award for Representation of Death Row Inmate

 - Listed in The Best Lawyers in America for Commercial Litigation, for White-Collar Criminal Defense, and Bet-the-Company Litigation